Banana Pancake Dippers – 4 Ingredients!

 - Get creative with your dipping!
 Banana dippers are so versatile–try them with chocolate sauce, chocolate hazelnut spread, vanilla yogurt, peanut butter, honey or maple syrup, banana pudding, or for a real treat: whipped cream and sprinkles!

-- You can add a little cinnamon to your batter if you like banana-cinnamon flavors.
-Or try vanilla or almond extract!
+- Flavor boosters: Add a little cinnamon to your batter if you like banana-cinnamon flavors.
+Or try vanilla or almond extract!.

-- The shape of the dippers makes them great for creative plating.
+- Creative plating: The shape of the dippers make it easy to be creative.
 You can make them into letters, a tic tac toe board, or into animal shapes with other breakfast foods.
 For example, a circle breakfast sausage makes a great cat or dog face, and your dippers are the purrrrfect whiskers.
 Your circle sausage can also be a turkey body with dipper feathers, or a bear with dipper arms and legs, etc. You can really have fun with these!
+Make banana silver dollar pancakes to add to the fun.

 Leftover dippers can be stored in the refrigerator for 1-2 days, but they may get a little soggy because of the banana inside.